FonazzaStent/TinyJot/ReadMe.txt

 For local files:

-- File – Open (Alt-O), to open a text file
+- File â€“ Open (Alt-O), to open a text file
-- File – New (Alt-N), to start a new text file
+- File â€“ New (Alt-N), to start a new text file
-- File – Save (Alt-S), to save a file currently being edited
+- File â€“ Save (Alt-S), to save a file currently being edited
-- File – Save As (Alt-A), to save a file with a new name
+- File â€“ Save As (Alt-A), to save a file with a new name
-- File – Quit (Alt-Q), to quit the program
+- File â€“ Quit (Alt-Q), to quit the program
-- Edit – Copy, to copy text
+- Edit â€“ Copy, to copy text
-- Edit – Paste, to paste text
+- Edit â€“ Paste, to paste text

 For remote FTP logfiles: